Carolyn has been an online writer for several years. She loves giving advice to others about health.

 Generally speaking, regardless of your skin type any toner that contains alcohol or any other harsh ingredients is never good for your skin.
 Irritation to your skin can reduce your skin's ability to produce collagen (hello premature wrinkles!).
-If you regularly use a cleanser, you shouldn't have to use a toner afterwards.
-However, some toners contain beneficial ingredients like salicylic acid for acne prone skin or moisturizing properties like aloe vera for dry skin.
+If you regularly use a cleanser, you shouldn't have to use a toner afterward.
+However, some toners contain beneficial ingredients like salicylic acid for acne-prone skin or moisturizing properties like aloe vera for dry skin.

 According to the website Paula's Choice, "The right toner can give your skin a healthy dose of what it needs to look younger, fresher, and smoother, right after cleansing and throughout the day."

 Inexpensive: Rose Water (can be purchased at grocery stores)